What do I mean by Intellectual Property?

-There could be a bigger market in China or Germany or Japan or South Africa than even the United States, so it is almost always better from an asset protection and tax perspective to have your intellectual property owned offshore.
+There could be a bigger market in China, Germany, Japan or South Africa than even the United States.
+It is almost always better for an asset protection and tax perspective to have your intellectual property owned offshore.

 What is a typical structure to own it?
 A straight ahead asset protection trust.
 It is very